geo-ant/blog/_posts/2024-07-20-bayesian-nonlinear-least-squares.md

 for our special case[^prop-uncertainty].
 Eq. $$\eqref{cov-f}$$ is the desired covariance of our best fit model function values.

-## From Covariance Matrix to Credible Intervals
+## 6.1 From Covariance Matrix to Credible Intervals

 So now that we have the covariance matrix, how do we use it to construct [credible intervals](https://en.wikipedia.org/wiki/Credible_interval#Contrasts_with_confidence_interval) around the best fit function?
 Luckily we already know everything we need.
-It's worth mentioning that confidence intervals are
+It's worth mentioning, that confidence intervals are
 [not the same](https://en.wikipedia.org/wiki/Credible_interval#Contrasts_with_confidence_interval)
 as Bayesian credible intervals, although they serve a conceptually similar purpose.